Harriet-ngomo/aviation-data-cleaning-pandas/README.md

 - **Invest in Low-Risk Aircraft**
    - Prioritize aircraft with strong safety records (e.g.,CULP JOHN S,Bibbee,JANTZEN ).
-   - Avoid high-risk models with frequent accidents (e.g., certain Cessna, Piper, and Beech models).
+   - Avoid high-risk models with frequent accidents (e.g., Cessna, Piper, and Beech models).
 - **Enhance Safety During Critical Flight Phases**
    - Improve training and safety measures for **Takeoff, Cruise, and Landing**—the most accident-prone phases.
    - Focus on **Maneuvering and Approach**, which also contribute to high injury rates.